tjjdoherty/sql-project-1/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-There were several business questions to answer based on the five data tables available.
-These were based on revenue generated from transactions, where customers were purchasing from, what they were purchasing and patterns therein.
+five data tables were provided related to an ecommerce website, with business questions asked that required exploration of the tables to answer.
+These questions were based on revenue generated from transactions, where customers were purchasing from, what they were purchasing and patterns therein.
 The data was a mix of an annual record of user sessions, sales reports, a very large repository of web analytics and a products table.

 ## Process
 ### I set out to find where the information was and found a mix of features across the columns, including ordered quantities in products, a boolean column of transactions taking place, transaction revenues, product names and categories and some other features.